bryansteiner/gpu-passthrough-tutorial/README.md

     Part 5: Benchmarks
 </h3>

 Congrats!
-You've finished setting up your Windows gaming VM...
-But now comes the most important part!
+You've finished setting up your Windows gaming VM!
+But now comes the most important part...
 Let's compare the bare-metal performance of Windows against our KVM.
-If everything goes right, we can expect somewhat close to native performance.
-In order to test our theory, I will be using the following benchmarking software: [UserBenchmark](https://www.userbenchmark.com/).
-Check out the results for yourself!<span name="return16"><sup>[16](#footnote16)</sup></span>
+If everything goes according to plan, we can expect somewhat close to native performance on the VM.
+In order to test this theory, I used the following benchmark software: [UserBenchmark](https://www.userbenchmark.com/).
+Check out the results for yourself:<span name="return16"><sup>[16](#footnote16)</sup></span>

 * [Windows Native](https://www.userbenchmark.com/UserRun/25008533)
 * [Windows KVM](https://www.userbenchmark.com/UserRun/25008992)

+Hopefully your results are as good as mine, if not better!

 <h2 name="credits">
     Credits & Resources